 Location and History

 The Doñana wetlands socio-ecological system in south west Spain at the mouth of the Guadalquivir River’s is sometimes referred to as the Doñana fluvio-littoral system (Montes et al., 1998).
-It includes four main units (Figure 5-1), the coastal system, the aeolian sand dunes to the west, and two wetland ecosystems, the Guadalquivir River Estuary, and the Doñana marsh, which is the flood plain of the Guadalquivir River.
+It includes four main units (Error!
+Reference source not found.), the coastal system, the aeolian sand dunes to the west, and two wetland ecosystems, the Guadalquivir River Estuary, and the Doñana marsh, which is the flood plain of the Guadalquivir River.

 Figure 5.2 Doñana fluvio-littoral system